Title: | Minimalist Async Evaluation Framework for R |

 Daemons provide a potentially more efficient solution for asynchronous operations as new processes no longer need to be created on an ad hoc basis.

-By default dispatcher = "process"
+By default dispatcher = TRUE

-launches a background process
+launches a background process running

-Specifying dispatcher = "thread"
+Specifying dispatcher = FALSE

 , uses the default behaviour without